danielPadu/paack-demo/README.md

 - implemented react-native redux with 2 reducers (appReducer and modalsReducer) and redux-persist in appFiles/appStore
 - implemented rest api deliveryService in appFiles/services/res using axiosInstance with interceptors and rxjs observable for delivering only response necessary at client-side component
 - implemented unit tests and wrote tests in __tests__ folder.
-    For running tests in root folder console/terminal :
+    For automated tests, run in root folder console/terminal :
      >```npm run test```
      >```npm run coverage -- -u```